Harold

 British Monarchs

 There have been several British monarchs named Harold throughout history.
-Harold Godwinson, also known as Harold II, was the last Anglo-Saxon king of England before the Norman Conquest.
+Harold Godwinson, also known as Harold II, was the last Anglo-Saxon king of Engl& before the Norman Conquest.
 He famously died at the Battle of Hastings in 1066.
-Harold Harefoot, or Harold I, was another Anglo-Saxon king who ruled England from 1035 to 1040.
+Harold Harefoot, or Harold I, was another Anglo-Saxon king who ruled Engl& from 1035 to 1040.

 Prime Ministers